observ33r/object-equals/README.md

 > `dequal` is excluded from the test because it returns an incorrect result.
 An issue has been opened on the official GitHub repository: [https://github.com/lukeed/dequal/issues/31](https://github.com/lukeed/dequal/issues/31).

 > [!NOTE]
-> `node.deepStrictEqual` is excluded due to excessive memory usage, causing a "JavaScript heap out of memory" crash at size=4096 and beyond.
+> `node.isDeepStrictEqual` is excluded due to excessive memory usage, causing a "JavaScript heap out of memory" crash at size=4096 and beyond.
 This is likely due to inefficient handling of deeply nested, shuffled structures, leading to unsustainable memory demands (e.g., creating large temporary arrays during comparison).
 Increasing the heap limit (e.g., `--max-old-space-size=8192`) could mitigate this, but it compromises reproducibility across systems.

 ### Typed Array

+#### Runtime-specific

 | Library | 16 | 512 | 4096 | 16386 | Speed Range |
 | :--- | :--- | :--- | :--- | :--- | :--- |